Junmiano/DEP/README.md

 - Adding more visualizations and insights
 - Monitoring of tool utilization for analytics purposes
 - Users feedback mechanism to help improve the service
+- Add an AI for the user to interact with the dataset like to create the visualization or just ask anything about the data itself.

 ## Contributors
 - Jun Miano